bhushan354/Reservation-App-Frontend/README.md

    PORT=3001 npm start
 ```

+- Now Headover To Backend-Repo and follow setup to make sure your app is working fine with rails as a backend : https://github.com/bhushan354/Full-Stack-Capstone-Backend/tree/dev

 ### Deployment

 **This project is deployed by the author, no permission for deployment by any other client.**